 International

-The people practice shifting cultivation, pollarding the forest trees and planting the staple, finger millet, in the ash derived from burning the branches.
-Poor soil and inadequate transportation have hindered the production and sale of cash crops, and in the 1960s and 1970s, many men began to leave the area to find work in the copper mines more than 400 miles (640 km) to the south.
+The Bemba people, also known as Babemba or Awemba, are a Bantu-speaking group located in the northeastern plateau of Zambia, as well as in neighboring areas of Congo (Kinshasa) and Zimbabwe.
+Their language, Bemba, has become the lingua franca of Zambia, reflecting the widespread influence of this ethnic group.
+Traditional Bemba agricultural practices center around shifting cultivation, where the forest trees are pollarded and the staple crop, finger millet, is planted in the ash resulting from burning the branches.
+However, challenges such as poor soil quality and limited transportation infrastructure have hindered the production and sale of cash crops.
+As a result, in the 1960s and 1970s, many Bemba men sought employment in the copper mines located more than 400 miles (640 km) to the south.

-The Bemba claim to be an offshoot of the Luba empire and are thought to have left the Congo in the 18th or early 19th century.
-They achieved a centralized government under a supreme chief, the Chitimukulu, who was a member of a single, matrilineal, royal clan.
-The power of members of this clan rested on the sacredness of their persons and on their prayers to ancestral spirits at relic shrines, which were thought to have an influence on the fertility of the land and on the general welfare of the people.
-Their burial and accession ceremonies are among the most elaborate found among the Bantu speakers.
+The Bemba people trace their origins to the Luba empire and are believed to have migrated from the Congo in the 18th or early 19th century.
+They established a centralized government under a supreme chief known as the Chitimukulu, who belonged to a single matrilineal royal clan.
+The authority of this clan was rooted in the sacredness of their persons and their communication with ancestral spirits at relic shrines, which were believed to influence the fertility of the land and the general welfare of the people.
+The burial and accession ceremonies of the Bemba are renowned for their elaborate nature among Bantu-speaking communities.

-The Bemba are divided into 40 matrilineal, exogamous clans, with members dispersed over the country.
-The local group is the village, which is largely composed of the matrilineal relatives of the headman.
-It contains about 30 huts and moves every four or five years when the soil is exhausted.
-Polygyny is practiced; each co-wife occupies her own home, although the first wife enjoys a special status.
+Within Bemba society, there are 40 matrilineal and exogamous clans, with members dispersed throughout the country.
+The fundamental social unit is the village, primarily comprising the matrilineal relatives of the headman.
+Typically consisting of around 30 huts, the village relocates every four or five years when the soil becomes depleted.
+Polygyny is a common practice among the Bemba, with each co-wife occupying her dwelling, although the first wife holds a distinct status within the household.

 Related posts